The teenagers getting plastic bags banned in Bali

 - Melati and Isabel Wijsen started campaigning against plastic bags in Bali when they were 10 and 12 years old.

-- They have since delivered a TED Talk and presented to the UN Assembly in New York.
+- They have since delivered a TED Talk and presented to the United Nations in New York.

 (CNN)"Welcome to Bali!
 Do you have any plastic bags to declare?"